alex-hhh/ActivityLog2/README.md

 ## Implementation Status

+[x] The data-frame package is feature complete (more or less)

+[ ] Application does not work with the new data-frame package

+[ ] Documentation for the data-frame package is missing(replaces
+    "doc/data-frame.md")

-[x] The data-frame package is feature complete (more or less) [ ] Application works with the new data-frame package [ ] Documentation for the data-frame package (replaces "doc/data-frame.md") [ ] Data-frame performance is not validated yet (in particular it will copy
+[ ] Data-frame performance is not validated yet (in particular it will copy
     data where the previous implementation didn't (df-select)